clay001/locke.github.io/_posts/2019-10-24-current-Research(2).md

 It is related with brain memory.

-The embedding was computed using [pagoda2](https://www.jianshu.com/p/f4d79b91d448) (pathway and gene set overdispersion analysis), which classifies cells based on known important signaling pathways to improve statistical effectiveness.
+The embedding was computed on the correlation similarity matrix using [pagoda2](https://www.jianshu.com/p/f4d79b91d448) (pathway and gene set overdispersion analysis), which classifies cells based on known important signaling pathways to improve statistical effectiveness.
 The distance is determined as $1-r_{ij}$ (r is pearson linear correlation of cell i,j on the first 100 principle compoinents of the top 3000 variable genes).
-Cluster was performed using Louvain community detection algorithm on the nearest neighbor cell graph.
+Cluster was performed using Louvain community detection algorithm on the nearest neighbor cell graph.(k = 30)

 Explore with code: